 - To strip a 2nd mortgage or judgment lien, complete our form for stripping a lien.
 If you own a home and someone sues you, you most likely have a judgment lien that needs stripping.
 Stripping this lien later becomes expensive.

-- Review our credit counseling page.
-This page contains information about getting your credit report, social security card replacement, and other information.
-Under the bankruptcy tab, you will find the questions asked in Court by the trustee.
-Also, under the Bankruptcy tab is information on how to get a 725 FICO score after bankruptcy.
+- We have a page on the questions asked by the Trustee in the 341 meeting.
+Also, under the Bankruptcy tab, there is information on how to get a 725 FICO score after bankruptcy.

 Read the How to File Bankruptcy Manual.